Listen to content

-No reports of Lyrica overdose events have be substantiated that we’re aware of.
+No reports of Lyrica overdose events have be substantiated as far as the writing if this article.

 - Overdosing may occur if Lyrica is deliberately mixed with other drugs, especially pain pills and alcohol.